opitz/docker_multihost/README.md

  * ubuntu_php7_apache2
  * ubuntu_php56_apache2

-For every VHOST served the following files are needed on Dockerhost
+For every VHOST served the following files are needed (and created) on Dockerhost:
  * a directory inside the webroot folder /var/www/ that contains the data served
  * a .config file inside /var/sites-enabled that will define a named VHOST
  * a WRITABLE directory inside /var/moodledata/ to provide a separate space for every Moodle instance served (not needed for any non-Moodle VHOST)